 2 teaspoons of Epsom salt (You can get it here)

-Add the first three ingredients to a clean glass spray bottle.
+Add the above ingredients to a clean glass spray bottle.
 Add enough water to fill it.
 Store you spray in a dark place, away from heat.
 Spray the bedding, mattresses and other areas once a day, until you’re confident there’s not more infestation.
 Then, spray one a week for maintenance.